 The Author: Rainer Zitelmann

 Rainer Zitelmann not only writes about success, but is himself also remarkably successful in many areas.
 Zitelmann was born in Frankfurt am Main (Germany) in 1957.
 He studied history and political science from 1978 to 1983 and, under the supervision of the renowned historian Professor K.O.
-Freiherr von Aretin, received his doctorate summa cum laude in 1986 with his doctoral dissertation Hitler.
-The Policies of Seduction.
+Freiherr von Aretin, received his doctorate summa cum laude in 1986 with his doctoral dissertation Hitler's National Socialism.